WICG/display-locking/explainer-beforematch.md

    from the page's perspective the behavior is indistinguishable from find-in-page behavior.
 This means that it reveals where the searched text is located but not what it is.
-Furthemore, this information is only available to the page using `beforematch` event, and is not observable by any third parties.
+Furthemore, this information is only available to the page using the `beforematch` event, and is not observable by any third parties.

 Note that the `beforematch` event does not propagate a frame boundary, so if the